lekhrajdinkar/javaScript/NOTES_JS/002_JS_OBJECTS-2.md

 ***

 3. Third way: from `prototype`
-- All js object has one property called _prototype_ . anything will be inherit down which is reference by this property.
+- All js object has one property called _prototype_ . anything will be inherit down which is referenced by this property.
 - eg: add new function in prototype and access it.
 ![](https://github.com/lekhrajdinkar/javaScript/blob/master/NOTES_JS/asset/object/09.jpg)